kfjahnke/envutil/README.md

 binning.
 The default with this method is to use a simple box filter on a signal which is interpolated with bilinear interpolation; the number of taps and the footprint of the pick-up are set automatically.
-Additional parameters can change the fottprint and the amount of oversampling and add gaussian weights to the filter parameters.
+Additional parameters can change the footprint and the amount of oversampling and add gaussian weights to the filter parameters.
 Twining is quite fast (if the number of filter taps isn't very large); when down-scaling, the parameter 'twine' should be at